KISDinteractive/arduino_22w/README.md

 **3_simpleSOS**

-_Exercise: Use your skills to program a LED driven, visual SOS (3x short, 3x long, 3x short)!_
+_Exercise: Use your skills to program a LED-driven, visual SOS (3x short, 3x long, 3x short)!_

 _Possible Solution:_